 Nominees that self-identify as Group A must also:

-A $400 registration fee is required for participation in the workshop and its activities.
+A registration fee ($400 for the 2015 workshop) is required for participation in the workshop and its activities.
 The AUA will provide for travel to/from the workshop within AUA guidelines, lodging, and meals provided on location during the workshop.
 Incidental costs and meals outside of those provided during the workshop will be the responsibility of the workshop participant.

-All nominations must be submitted by the urology department of any institution within the boundaries of the eight sections of the AUA.
+All nominations are submitted by the urology department of any institution within the boundaries of the eight sections of the AUA.
 Each department may nominate a maximum of two individuals.
-Nominations must be provided to the Office of Research via email (research@AUAnet.org) no later than Friday, March 6, 2015.

 All questions should be directed to research@AUAnet.org.

 NIH Grant Support Acknowledgement

 "Funding for the 2015 AUA Early Career Investigators Workshop is made possible (in part) by grant 1 R13 DK104628-01 from NIDDK.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention by trade names, commercial practices, or organizations imply endorsement by the U.S. Government."